karthi1987/iSiteWatch-React/README.md

 Once webpack and gulp are setup globally.
 Open terminal:

-`cd Your cloned path to the myretail-app project`
+`cd Your cloned path to the iSiteWatch-React project`

 `npm install`